powerapi-ng/powerapi-ng.github.io/pages/howto/monitor_process/deploy_sensor.md

 - a mongoDB instance that is remotely accessible from all nodes that are monitored,
 - CPUs of monitored node(s) must have an intel Sandy Bridge architecture or higher,
 - monitored node(s) run a Linux distribution that is not hosted in a virtual environment,
-- Docker is installed on the monitored node(s),
+- you have administrator privilege on the machine that host monitored processes
-- Each container must have a different name even if they are not hosted in the same node.

 ## Deploy the sensor